Towards the Identifiability in Noisy Label Learning: A Multinomial Mixture Modelling Approach

-To obtain additional noisy labels per sample without additional labelling resources, we propose to approximate the noisy label distribution \(p(\hat{Y} | X)\) by taking the similarity between instance features into account.
-Our hypothesis is that instances with similar features tend to be annotated similarly.
+To obtain additional noisy labels per sample without additional labelling resources, we propose to approximate the noisy label distribution \({\Pr}(\hat{Y} | X)\) by taking the similarity between the features of training samples into account.
+Our assumption is that training samples with similar features tend to be annotated similarly.
 In other words, similar instances have similar noisy labels (\cref{tab:label_agreement} empirically verifies this claim on Cifar-10N).
-Thus, we can employ the single noisy label per instance available in the training dataset to approximate the noisy label distribution \(p(\hat{Y} | X)\).
-The approximated distribution is then used to generate many noisy labels that meet the identifiability condition specified in \cref{claim:identifiability_noisy_labels}.
-Subsequently, the EM algorithm is employed to infer the parameter of the multinomial mixture that models the LNL problem in \cref{eq:noisy_label_m3}, including the clean label distribution \(\Pr(Y | X)\). \cref{sec:alternative_ways_to_approximate} presents a discussion on alternative ways to approximate \({\Pr}(\hat{Y} | X)\).
+Thus, we can leverage the single noisy label per training sample available in the training dataset to approximate the noisy label distribution \({\Pr}(\hat{Y} | X)\).
+The approximated distribution is then used to generate many i.i.d. noisy labels that meet the identifiability condition specified in \cref{claim:identifiability_noisy_labels}.
+Subsequently, the EM algorithm is employed to infer the parameters of the multinomial mixture model in \cref{eq:noisy_label_m3}, including the clean label distribution \(\Pr(Y | X)\). \cref{sec:alternative_ways_to_approximate} presents a discussion on alternative ways to approximate \({\Pr}(\hat{Y} | X)\).